Lesson plan summaries for grades 5-8 and 6-12.

 Museum & Art Inspirations: Learning through Art History

 Students visit a local art museum or view examples of art history from various cultures, artists, time periods, and mediums.
-Students will be shown the works of Takashi Murakami which were inspired by the Japanese art collection from the MFA.
+Students will be shown the works of Takashi Murakami which were inspired by the Japanese art collection from the Museum of Fine Art in Boston, MA.
 Works will be discussed, and the teacher will explain how they are influenced and inspired by previous works from art history.
 Other examples will be shown of artworks created “in response” to other works.
 Students will search for and provide samples of their favorite artworks, from artists past and present (can be an artist on the internet, not just historical fine art).
 Students will choose artworks that they feel influenced by and create works with their choice of media.

 History & Place: Architecture in the Community